Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 Shredded daikon radish (long white radishes) are great in Miso Soups and help dissolve phlegm.
 Add shredded carrot for color.

-Our Simple Plant-Based Macrobiotic Lunch & Dinner
+Our Simple Macrobiotic Lunch & Dinner

-SIMPLE MACROBIOTIC LUNCH RECIPES
+SIMPLE MACROBIOTIC / PLANT-BASED LUNCH

 Rice & Peanuts This recipe came from 101 Vegetarian Delights, by Lily Chuang and Cathy McNease